 Ackley went on to explain to me the many steps required to create an experience like Sorcerers of the Magic Kingdom.
-From the idea phase, it began with a design document, followed by concept design and feasibility testing, and finally production and installation.
+The idea phase began with a design document, followed by concept design and feasibility testing, and finally production and installation.
 The four-year process required a “cast of at least hundreds” throughout the development cycle.
-Ackley couldn’t compare it to the development of a Disney ride, as he has not worked on one, but he did say it’s “equivalent” in terms of creativity and effort, though ultimately admitting, “Obviously we’re not putting buildings in the ground.”
+Ackley couldn’t compare it to the development of a Disney ride, as he has not worked on one, but he did say it’s “equivalent” in terms of creativity and effort, though ultimately admitting, “Obviously we’re not putting buildings in the ground.

 But what of the notion that Disney attractions are leaning toward interactive experiences in favor of traditional dark rides and theater shows?
 Many park regulars prefer the latter, wondering if Disney intends to emphasize interactivity in all of its new attractions.
 Ackley insists Disney is not leaving behind its roots.